Previously registered students must apply to Admission Services for readmission under any of the following conditions:

 - If they were required to withdraw from their program for a period of 2 or more semesters.

-- If they received an undergraduate degree from this University and wish to register as a continuing student.
+- If they received an undergraduate degree or diploma from this University and wish to register as a continuing student.

 - If they registered in a program at another post-secondary institution and wish to return to the University of Guelph.